This article originally ran Nov. 21, 2017

 A: Like subsidence [sinking], which most people don’t think about very much.
 But it’s a huge problem in port cities, both wealthy ones like New Orleans and global south cities like Dacca.
 The ground in delta cities is settling, going down, but people are moving into those areas.
 In New Orleans, subsidence is a combination of foolhardy practices—putting up levees that choke the delta of sediment, digging canals to look for oil and gas.
 But in some global south cities, it’s really about getting drinking water where there is no public water system.
 Tens of millions of individuals in a small area digging their own individual wells means the land is sinking at the same time as the seas are rising.

-Q: You do note that Miami is in danger both of drowning and of running out of fresh water.
+Q: You do note that Miami is in —.
 But Florida is full, not just of ironies, but of climate flashpoints.
 You quote the mayor of South Miami as to why it is urgent to prepare now for mid-century developments.
 Not to ward them off (too late for that), and not only to be ready, but because the economy will tank along with the environment—there will be no money to cope just when it’s needed.

 Q: The other pressing issue from Florida was the Turkey Point nuclear station, 40 km south of Miami, which you wrote was one of 14 U.S. nuclear plants that have an excellent chance of being underwater by 2030.
 That soon?